 Finding a particular dataset (assuming one does not already have the primary key value or provenance information) typically requires three pieces of information:

-FIGURE 1: Table Relationships, excluding DataUnits.
+FIGURE 1: Table Relationships for the limited schema, which lacks DataUnit dimension and join tables.
 Colors are for disambiguation only.